michaelnicol/maze3d/README.md

 ]
 ```

 This function also produced a 3D matrix artifact of the breadth-first search algorithm stored in ```clientMaze.mappedNumberMaze```.
-The algorithm works by starting at the start coordinates, setting that as distance zero, and then spreading out in all three dimensions.
-It maps all space cells touching start cell as distance 1, and then sets all space cells touching a distance 1 cells as distance 2.
-This continues on until it a distance cell is also the end path cell.
-From here, it works backwards by traversing through all mapped cells by distance value back to the start.
+The algorithm works by starting at the start coordinates, setting that as distance zero, and spreading out in all three dimensions.
+It maps all space cells touching the start cell as distance one and then sets all space cells touching distance one cells as distance 2.
+This continues until it a distance cell is also the end path cell.
+From here, it works backward by traversing through all mapped cells by distance value back to the start.
 ```
 [
     [